juggy/backrub/README.markdown

 # What is backbone-template

-Backbone Template is Handlebars {templates} beautifully integrated into Backbone Views.
+Backrub is Handlebars {{templates}} beautifully integrated into Backbone Views.
 The main inspiration for the project is the use of Handlebars to power the new TemplateView in SproutCore.

-The goal is to define your page structure entirely in Backbone Template and let the template create instance of your different Backbone Views.
+The goal is to define your page structure entirely in Backrub and let the template create instance of your different Backbone Views.
 Pretty similar to how you would build an ERB template on Rails and other backend frameworks.
 You can have if statements, loops and use data from objects.
 The magic behind this is that the different elements of your template will update automatically upon change by listening to Backbone "change:*" events.

 For example: your if statement depends on the "done" value of you model; when "done" changes the if will be reevaluated and if needed rerendered on the page for your.
 All the bindings will be done for you.